celery/celery/docs/getting-started/first-steps-with-celery.rst

         'tasks.add': {'rate_limit': '10/m'}
     }

-If you are using RabbitMQ, Redis or MongoDB as the broker then you can also direct the workers to set a new rate limit for the task at runtime:
+If you are using RabbitMQ or Redis as the broker then you can also direct the workers to set a new rate limit for the task at runtime: